SergPerep/tasklist/setup/setup-guide.md

 # Setup guide
-Guide to help you to install project on your local machine
+A guide to help you to install project on your local machine

 ## Install dependencies
 After your have cloned repository to your local machine, open terminal and run the following commands: